MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 **Glyph Plate**

-: Any player with Leeching Force that stands on the plate will spawn a pair of large floating pyramid shard.
+: Any player with Leeching Force that stands on the plate will spawn a pair of floating pyramid shards.
 Players without any force buff or that have not killed the other prism in the pair can damage them.
 Whoever inflicted final blows on the pair of shards gain Leeching Force and whoever was standing on the plate gets it purged.

 *Deposit Phase 2: Arena Phase*
 ---